wiltonngo/Electoral-Politics-System/README.md

   b.	proposition_37_yes_votes: a field containing the number of individuals that voted for the measure in the precinct

 You Calculate the Percentage of the People who voted Yes for the Cause/ How many voters

+## Findings

+Our finding has been dived by five cateogries where people voted Yes.
+Plus the Country names of the Country